 Core surgical training is diverse and is uncoupled from specialty training for the majority of trainees.
 The Neurosurgery curriculum describes a run-through programme for all ST1 entrants.
-Cardiothoracic Surgery, T&O and OMFS curricula are divided with both run-through and uncoupled programmes currently in operation.
-Otolaryngology has had a pilot run-through programme available since August 2018.
-Within the IST pilot7, there are run-through programmes in General Surgery, T&O, Urology, and Vascular Surgery.
+Cardiothoracic Surgery and OMFS curricula are divided with both run-through and uncoupled programmes.
+The availability of posts is at the discretion of the statutory postgraduate medical education bodies.
 In addition, ACFs grant run-through status to successful applicants.
 While some core surgical training programmes provide two-year rotations themed to one of nine specialties, others are generic.
 In recognition of the time spent in dental surgery by its trainees, OMFS training omits the CT2 year.
 The required final competencies of successful trainees are also diverse with each specialty having its own expectation of a new ST3 trainee represented in distinct recruitment person specifications.
 Despite this diversity, there remains a commitment to retain within core surgical training a generic training in that which is common to all surgical practice.